zevarito/Licode-ErizoClientIOS/README.md

 Checkout the source code and you will see a project named ECIExampleLicode which offers multiple video conference that connects directly with [Licode Try It!] demo.

+Here is the relevant source to make work a multiconference video.
+[Example App Source File]

 ![IOS Example app](https://googledrive.com/host/0B5odnhxMMqItV19VV2c1bFVwSWs/example-app.jpg)

 ## Installation

-This project includes `libjingle_peerconnection` with [CocoaPods], if you don't have Pods installed, please follow this guide before start: [Install CocoaPods].
+This project link against `libjingle_peerconnection` with [CocoaPods], if you don't have Pods installed, please follow this guide before start: [Install CocoaPods].

+*If you use Pods and want to make a Pod of this library, you are very welcome.*

 ##### Guide